Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion Solutions, LLC is the only official provider of training, professional services, and hardware appliances for Security Onion.

-For more information about these products and services, please see our corporate site at https://securityonionsolutions.com.
+For more information about these products and services, please see our company site at https://securityonionsolutions.com.

 Documentation
 -------------